-For each elevation value there are several equally spaced azimuth values.
+- For each elevation value there are several equally spaced azimuth values.
 One point on the grid is given by the elevation and the azimuth value.
 The number n(i) of azimuth values is calculated as follows:

-on the equator of the spherical grid (θ=0) is it set to
+- on the equator of the spherical grid (θ=0) is it set to

 n1=430

-there is one point at each of the poles (θ=±90 degrees)
+- there is one point at each of the poles (θ=±90 degrees)

 nNθ=1

-the function calculating the number of points ni on the grid for other elevation indices, i=2,…,Nθ-1, uses the following definition: ni=cumNi-cumNi-12
+- the function calculating the number of points ni on the grid for other elevation indices, i=2,…,Nθ-1, uses the following definition: ni=cumNi-cumNi-12

 with cumN1=0 and